rehierl/node-tree-outliner/3-basic-design/5-1-sxs-relation.md

 section and loosely related to all other ancestor sections.

 **CLARIFICATION**
-A reference to a section's unique parent section can be used to represent all the parent/ancestor sections of a given subsection.
-If this practical representation would not be possible, then each subsection would have to hold references to all of its ancestor sections, which would otherwise be required by the formal definitions.
+A single reference to a section's unique parent section can be used to represent all the ancestor sections of a given subsection.

+That is, because all associations with a section's ancestor sections, which would otherwise be required by the formal definitions, can be derived from this unique parent section.
+That is, the ancestor sections of a subsection are those sections, which are located on the path that connects the root section with the subsection's unique parent section.
+(Recall that the default definitions define a single rooted ordered tree of sections which has only one most significant root section).

 **CLARIFICATION**
 A section's unique parent section defines the following,